-INSKEEP: Up to four times.
-We've come a long ways since then.
+Up to four times - we've come a long way since then.
 And one of the biggest changes is that we are now an on-demand audience.
 You can catch a baseball game on your phone while walking to work.

-You can show co-workers a clip from a late-night show they missed with barely a second's delay.
+MONTAGNE: You can show co-workers a clip from a late-night show they missed, with barely a second's delay.

 (SOUNDBITE OF TV SHOW, "LATE NIGHT WITH CONAN O'BRIEN")

-LOUIS C.K.: Now we live in an amazing, amazing world, and it's wasted on the (bleep) generation of just spoiled idiots that don't care.
+LOUIS C.K.: Now, we live in an amazing, amazing world, and it's wasted on the - on the (bleep) generation, of just spoiled idiots that don't care.
 Because this is what people are like now.
-They got their phone.
-They're like, uh, it won't - give it a second.
-It's going to space.
-Can you give it a second to get back from space?
-(Unintelligible)...
+They've got their phone, and they're like, eew, it won't...

-INSKEEP: That was Louis C.K. a few years ago on "Late Night with Conan O'Brien."
-And his commentary brings up this question: Where's all this going?
+INSKEEP: That was Louis C.K. a few years ago, on "Late Night with Conan O'Brien."
+And his commentary brings up this question: Where is all this going?

 MONTAGNE: If we demand this much today, what will things look like in 10 or 20 years?
 Jessica Helfand is the author of "Screen: Essays on Graphic Design, New Media and Visual Culture."
 MORNING EDITION's David Greene spoke to her about this.